 - Tongue & groove boards

-We chose to go with cedar plank tongue & groove boards since we liked the contrast they brought against our plywood walls.
+We chose cedar plank tongue & groove boards since we liked the contrast they brought against our plywood walls.

-You will also want to ensure all your ceiling wiring and insulation is completed before putting up your ceiling boards since it will be difficult to go back and fix any mistakes.
+You will also want to ensure all your ceiling wiring and insulation are completed before putting up your ceiling boards since it will be challenging to go back and fix any mistakes.

-Once the foundation (insulation, floor, wall, & ceiling) is completed, the next step in the van conversion build order is to start constructing the interior furniture and installing them into your camper.
+Once the foundation (insulation, floor, wall, & ceiling) is completed, the next step in the van conversion build order is to start constructing the interior furniture and installing it into your camper.

 This is where it becomes critically important to refer to your ‘to-scale’ floorplan diagram from step #3.

-To learn how to build each piece of furniture, check out each of our posts below.
+To learn how to build each piece of furniture, check out our posts below.

-Now you are ready to focus on piecing together all the different components for your campervan’s electrical system.
-For many, building the electrical & solar systems are the most complicated part of the van conversion process.
+Now you are ready to focus on piecing together all the components of your campervan’s electrical system.
+For many, building the electrical & solar systems is the most complicated van conversion step.

 At the most basic level, you will want to do these three things for your campervan electrics: